jimhavrilla/docs/docker/docker-compose.md

 So to add a layer of complexity, let's talk about `docker-compose`.  `docker-compose` allows you to use more than one docker container at once for a joint task.
 The case I'll discuss here is setting up a search engine using `elasticsearch` (I won't go over how to set up indices, that's very case-by-case).

+The `Dockerfile` set up is basically identical to how it was done in the first tutorial, so you can pretty much reuse it.

 For example, here's what I set up for a web server I did recently with `elasticsearch` in a `docker-compose.yml` file with comments:

 ```